jmihaljevic04/spring-boot-demo/README.md

 Regarding dependencies, common approach is to have `common`, `shared` or some similarly named _jar_ which is used in both microservices (but is not application by itself), and provides shared dependencies, domain classes, utilities etc.
-Although it simplifies development and remove need for most of the duplicate, it just hides another dependency which has to be maintained and is weak point for both microservices.
+Although it simplifies development and remove need for most of the duplication, it just hides another dependency which has to be maintained and is weak point for both microservices.
 Some examples are:

 - changes made in common module require redeploy of both microservices (tightly coupled)